-Generation is required to be well balanced and to be able to operate continuously in the presence of some imbalance.
+Generation units and electricity storage units are required to be well balanced and to be able to operate continuously in the presence of some imbalance.
 Equipment that is not well balanced will not be permitted to remain connected to the IESO-controlled grid.
-For example, generators must remove units from service when the output from the excitation bridge is not well balanced.
+For example, facility owners must remove units from service when the output from the excitation bridge is not well balanced.

-During the market entry process, the balance will be measured at the generator terminals and excitation bridge output for conventional synchronous units.
-For non-conventional types of generation, balance will be measured at the high-voltage side terminal of the main output transformer when a single well-defined generator terminal is not present.
+During the market entry process, the balance will be measured at the unit terminals and excitation bridge output for conventional synchronous units.
+For non-conventional units, balance will be measured at the high-voltage side terminal of the main output transformer when a single well-defined terminal is not present.